-Choosing the right red light therapy device requires evaluating wavelength accuracy, irradiance at treatment distance, coverage area, and the strength of the evidence base.
+Choosing the right red light therapy device means looking at wavelength accuracy, irradiance at treatment distance, coverage area, and the strength of the evidence base.
 Mito Red Light panels are built around the most-studied wavelengths in photobiomodulation research: 630nm, 660nm, 810nm, and 830nm.

-Red light therapy is growing fast for skin glow, recovery, and overall wellness.
+Red light therapy is growing in popularity for skin appearance, recovery routines, and everyday wellness.

 Who Can Benefit From Red Light Therapy?